Aurora Computer Science Programs

-Metropolitan State University of Denver is one of the largest public universities in the country and offers 55 majors, 90 minors and 40 certificate programs.
+Metropolitan State University of Denver offers an average class size of 21 students.
+The school has 86 bachelor's and 5 master's degrees.
 Students interested in computer science can enroll in a bachelor's degree program through the school's Department of Mathematical and Computer Sciences.
 A computer science minor is also available.

 Minor in Computer Science